Developer Guide

 Implementation

-After adding a person in PharmHub, the user would be able to edit the person using the editp
+After adding a person in PharmHub, the user would be able to edit the person using the editp command with the following format:

 editp INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]… [no/ALLERGY]… [ia/]